storacha/filecoin-services/subgraph/API.md

 ## Integrating with the API

-This section provides examples of how to integrate with the Pandora GraphQL API using various JavaScript/TypeScript libraries.
+This section provides examples of how to integrate with the Warm Storage GraphQL API using various JavaScript/TypeScript libraries.
 Choose the approach that best fits your project's requirements.

 ### GraphQL Request